Things you’ll learn

 One major challenge across a variety of businesses, large and small, is continual portfolio and project management on Jira.

-Oxalis.io has spent over 4 years managing portfolios, evaluating Project Portfolio Management (PPM) software, and consulting with companies on these challenges.
+Oxalis has spent years managing portfolios, evaluating Project Portfolio Management (PPM) software, and consulting with companies on these challenges.
 We are award-winning experts, and can help you solve this problem one time, the right way.

 Now, like any tool or Jira app, simply installing and enabling Advanced Roadmaps for Jira is not enough for full functionality.

 First things first: Establish how you want to structure and measure your teams’ progress, estimates, and organization structure.

 - Will your plan show multiple projects, a singular project, or a program?
 We’ve successfully modeled Advanced Roadmaps around a single Jira project, tracking a portfolio of activity.
 You must first define the components of your projects, whether product-based or activity-based.
 Define your unit of measure of estimation and projects (story points vs. days vs. hours, etc)—common definition is important here to represent on a single plan.

 - Define how your team delivers.
 Are you a singular product team, a quality assurance (QA) team, or a team of consultants?
 This definition will determine how you assign, analyze, and measure your team’s tasks, resource needs, and capacity.
 Do you want to know if you need to hire more QA Analysts?
 Project Managers?
 Do you want to know if you need a new scrum team with integrated skillsets?
 These questions dictate your structure, and you may need to establish a bit of organization planning beforehand.